Files

 6. Add an AttributeSplitter

 Add an AttributeSplitter and connect it after the OpenAI transformer.
-This will split the output into a list, which we defined above to be a list delimited by |.
+This will split the output into a list, as defined above, delimited by |.

 Open the parameters and set the following: